Main illustration: Sunny Eckerle

 - Purpose: What does this achieve?

-These questions are the foundations of systems thinking, and armed with them you can start applying them to the specific problem you’re going to tackle.
+These questions are the foundations of systems thinking, and armed with this thinking process you can start applying them to the specific problem you’re going to tackle.

 Applying systems thinking in practice

-With Educate, we were creating a product to help users answer simple support questions themselves.
+With Articles, we were creating a product to help users answer simple support questions themselves.
 This helps users resolve their questions faster, and lets support teams focus on questions that need deeper investigations.